Foreign relations of Vietnam: Monarchial Vietnam

-Post-World War II

-+ Period 1945-1946: After the surrender of Japan, Both British and Chinese Kuomintang armies came into Vietnam territory to take the Japanese imperial army out of Indochina.
-The government of Democratic Republic of Vietnam decided to have the peace agreement with Chiang Kai-shek of Kuomintang that stationed in the north Vietnam to let them pay attention to fight the French in the south.
-After that, Vietnam signed the peace treaty with France in 6/3/1946.
+Cold War era and the two Vietnams

+Following Japan's surrender, British and Chinese Nationalist forces entered Vietnam to supervise the disarmament of Japanese troops.
+Following the 1946 Ho–Sainteny Agreement, the communist-led Democratic Republic of Vietnam was recognized as a free state within the French Union.
+However, total war broke out later that year.
+The anti-communist State of Vietnam was established in 1949 under the Élysée Accords and recognized as an independent state associated with the French Union.

-+ Period 1947-1954 : Vietnam started to expand their foreign relation with the other countries in the world.
-In January, 1950, the People's Republic of China and the Soviet Union were the first two countries to recognize the Democratic Republic of Vietnam.
-Later, alliances were formed with Cambodia and Laos to make anti-French campaigns, building the friendship with the anti-colonial countries such as Thailand, Myanmar, Indonesia and India.
+In January 1950, the People's Republic of China and the Soviet Union were the first two countries to recognize the Democratic Republic of Vietnam.
+Meanwhile, the United States and other Western countries recognized the State of Vietnam.
+The colonial war and the civil war in Vietnam became internationalized and intertwined with the global Cold War.
+The 1954 Geneva Accords temporarily divided the country into North Vietnam and South Vietnam.

-Cold War Era

-Vietnam War

-During the Vietnam War (1959–75), North Vietnam balanced relations with its two major allies, the Soviet Union and the People's Republic of China.
+During the Vietnam War (1959–1975), North Vietnam tried to balance relations with its two major allies, the Soviet Union and the People's Republic of China.
 In 1964, Zhou Enlai, worried about the escalation of U.S. forces in South Vietnam, made an informal agreement with the North.
 The agreement stipulated that if U.S. and South Vietnamese forces invaded North Vietnam, the Chinese would respond by loaning pilots to the North.
 During the invasion, Mao Zedong failed to send as many trained pilots as he promised.
 As a result, the North became more reliant on the Soviet Union for its defense.

-By 1975, tension began to grow as Beijing increasingly viewed Vietnam as a potential Soviet instrument to encircle China.
+By 1977, tension began to grow as Beijing increasingly viewed Vietnam as a potential Soviet instrument to encircle China.
 Meanwhile, Beijing's increasing support for Cambodia's Khmer Rouge sparked Vietnamese suspicions of China's motives.

 Vietnamese-Chinese relations deteriorated significantly after Hanoi instituted a ban in March 1978 on private trade, a move that particularly affected the Sino-Vietnamese sector of the population.
 Following Vietnam's December 1978 invasion of Cambodia, China launched a retaliatory invasion of Vietnam's northern border region.
 Faced with severance of Chinese aid and strained international relations, Vietnam established even closer ties with the Soviet Union and its allies in the Comecon member states.
 Throughout the 1980s, Vietnam received nearly US$3 billion a year in economic and military aid from the Soviet Union and conducted most of its trade with the U.S.S.R. and Comecon countries.
 Soviet and Eastern bloc economic aid, however, ceased after the breakup of the Soviet Union.